t3snake/knowledge-base/Handmade Hero/Intro to C.md

 Virtual memory is not the exact memory address but aa virtual one so that other programs cant access for eg. password in another process

+Endian > Big and little is just ordering of bits/bytes.
+Modern ones are all little endians where lower order bytes are filled first and then higher order bytes. for eg unsigned int = 500 would be 256 + 244 or 00000001 11110100 which in memory is 244 and 1.

+Ps3 Xbox 360 and older were big endian, ps4 onwards is little.
+Old formats might be in big endian > might need to convert into little endian to read.

+Structs may use different blocks of memory instead of next to each other.

 Stack, variables added to stack, when function returns to caller, all the stack variables is cleared.
 Can only delete from top.

 CPU to ram distance (8cm approx) , speed of light / 3.2ghz = 8cm. i.e. even a photon cant make a round trip in a single clock cycle.
 Thus memory is expensive.
 Optimization ram built into the CPU?